 It is the reworked second scene that contains the most significant structural changes.
 The husband recounts a night spent with another woman while away on a business trip.
 In the original version, he reveals, "It was the first and only time I've ever been unfaithful to my wife."
 Twenty-six years on, his infidelity and admission (and others he makes) didn't feel right for the character I'd developed.

 So, wielding my God-like writer's powers, I softened the incident.
 The husband still spends the night with another woman, but ... well, you'll have to read Bad News to find out what happens and how he reflects on it.

 Similarly, the ending of the 1994 version was downbeat, with the husband waking from another dream and admitting, "It left me sad.
 Sad that it was only a dream."
 Maybe it's because I'm older now, but I'm not as keen on sad endings as I was in my younger writer days.
 But more importantly, again, it didn't feel right for the character or the story.

 How did I change it?
 Well, you'll have to read Bad News to find out.
 But (spoiler alert), I think it's uplifting and in keeping with the intent of the short story.
 AND the new ending pays better homage to Phil Collins for his Both Sides of the Story musical inspiration.

-As I admitted in the Both Sides blog post, I should have started working on my short story for the 1994 writing competition sooner than two weeks before the deadline.
-It led to a fortnight of late nights writing and weekends of editing and revising before posting my submission on the last possible day.
+Again, as I admitted in the Both Sides blog post, I should have started working on my short story for the 1994 writing competition sooner than two weeks before the deadline.
+And it led to a fortnight of late nights writing and weekends of editing and revising before posting my submission on the last possible day.

 It also resulted in a short story with typos and grammatical errors and wasn't as well crafted and tight as I would have liked.
 Twenty-six years later, it took me several months to rework Both Sides for Tall And True.
 And even then, I made further edits before publishing it as an ebook.